back to top

 SunBird’s iMessage on Android works by using a server infrastructure that acts as a middleman between SunBird users and iPhone users.
 When you authenticate your SunBird account, you are also authenticating your iMessage account through the server.
 However, your Apple ID and password are not saved as part of the authentication process.

 All conversations and third-party services on SunBird are end-to-end encrypted.
-The company does not store any data on their server aside from the primary email address used to create your SunBird account.
-Essentially, iPhone users are communicating with the server, which then establishes an end-to-end encrypted connection between the server and the SunBird app.
+The company does not store any data on their servers aside from the primary email address used to create your SunBird account.
+Essentially, iPhone users communicate with the server, which then establishes an end-to-end encrypted connection between the server and the SunBird app.
 The messages only exist in an encrypted format on the server for a brief moment as they are relayed to the SunBird app.
 Messages are not delayed and are instantaneous.

 Normal SMS messages are not encrypted and do not use the SunBird server, as they are simply relayed as text messages.
 The company is committed to maintaining privacy and has made the app open-source for added peace of mind for users.